 Listed in order in which they occur.
 All events require that you sign up in advance and may require a handicap to participate.
 Juniors are welcome to participate in all members’ events except Senior events of course.

-Spring Swing Sr. Classic (open to public as well): This event date is on Monday May 15th and is priced at a members rate of $69.00.
+Spring Swing Sr. Classic (open to public as well): This event date is on Monday May 13th and is priced at a members rate (amount to follow).
 The spring swing is open to women and men 50 years or older and will be played in a 2 person better ball shamble format.
-Included in the registration fee is a pancake breakfast, golf with shared cart, registration gift valued at $20, served lunch, 1 alcoholic beverage and lots of great prizes to be won!
+Included in the registration fee is a pancake breakfast, golf with shared cart, registration gift, served lunch, 1 alcoholic beverage and lots of great prizes to be won!

-Girls Day Out (Member-Guest Event): Thursday August 3rd, we will be hosting our famous girls day out!
+Girls Day Out (Member-Guest Event): Thursday August 1, we will be hosting our famous girls day out!
 Invite your girlfriends out for a wonderful day on course followed by an exceptional meal prepared by Executive Chef Cunningham.
-This year's theme is masquerade!
+This year's theme is Nautical!